The Best Fourth Of July 2025 Sales For Menswear, Tech, Home & More - Maxim

 Saks OFF Fifth: Take an extra 25% off select summer must-haves online through July 6th.
 Shop here.

-Sculpt Nation: Use the code TGL30 to take 30% off sitewide through July 5th.
+Sculpt Nation: Use the code Maxim25 to take 30% off sitewide through July 5th.
 Shop here.

 Sperry: Take an extra 20% off everything sitewide at the famed American footwear maker.
 Shop here.